person cooking at a stove

 Start with the listed honey amount, then adjust to taste if you prefer a sweeter dressing.

 Soy sauce adds savoury balance and depth.
 For gluten-free, use tamari.
-Taste before adding any salt, you may not need it.
+Taste before adding any salt as you may not need it due to the saltiness of the soy.

 5. Storage